 Errors and omissions insurance policies usually cover the business owner, both salaried and hourly employees, and subcontractors working on behalf of the business.

-Errors and omissions insurance is typically customized to meet specific needs of a business or industry.
+E&O insurance is typically customized to meet specific needs of a business or industry.
 For example, a printer has different risks than an electrician does in a standard business day.
 Both have the need for liability insurance, yet each needs a completely different type of coverage.

-What type should I buy?
+What type of E and O insurance should I buy?

 Errors and omissions insurance policies vary from company to company, and are written to reflect inherent risks and common exposures particular to different types of businesses.